TamaMcGlinn/MazeVim/README.md

 MazeVim is a fork of PacVim, to make it easy to create and solve mazes, and in the process, get used to the basic vim movement commands.

-PacVim is a lot more challenging; MazeVim allows the absolute Vim beginner to HJKL movement, without necessarily the added stress of having to avoid ghosts - however, you can still add them to the maps if you want.
+PacVim is a lot more challenging; MazeVim allows the absolute Vim beginner to learn HJKL movement without necessarily the added stress of having to avoid ghosts - however, you can still add them to the maps if you want.

 Edit `maps/*.txt` to construct the mazes; walls are '#' while ' ' are passages.
 The goal is to get to the x.